aadabi/AI_IQ/README.md

 #### Author: Ali Adabi PhD

 #### Abstract
-This article, authored by Ali Adabi, delves into the scientific intricacies of comparing Artificial Intelligence (AI), particularly advanced models like GPT-4, with human intelligence.
+This article delves into the scientific intricacies of comparing Artificial Intelligence (AI), particularly advanced models like GPT-4, with human intelligence.
 Grounded in cognitive science, AI research, and data from various studies, it offers a comprehensive perspective on the fundamental differences and potential parallels between AI and human cognition.

 #### Introduction
 The comparison of AI's "intelligence" with human intelligence has been a subject of extensive debate and research.
 Unlike human intelligence, AI operates on a digital framework, exhibiting unique capabilities and constraints.
 This comparative study aims to examine these differences using scientific data and research, offering a nuanced perspective on AI and human cognitive capabilities.